powsali-sadhak/loan-module/README.md

 # Loan Module (Spring Boot + MySQL)

-A role-based Loan Application Module designed for the West Bengal Government employee system using Spring Boot and MySQL.
+A role-based Loan Application Module designed for employee system using Spring Boot and MySQL.
 The system supports three roles — **Employee**, **DDO**, and **HOO** — following a defined approval workflow.

 ---